-In politics, as in religion, many a way leads to the ultimate goal and under differing circumstances different means have resorted to and held justifiable by history in the realization of great ideas.
+In politics, as in religion, many a way leads to the ultimate goal and under differing circumstences different means have been resorted to and held justfiable by history in the realization of great ideals.

-Your public career, before your imprisonment, justifies the dictum in Mahabharat-it is better to blaze a while than to only smoking and smouldering all through.
+Your public career, before your imprisonment, was so inspiring and brilliant, even if short, that it justifies the dictum in Mahabharat-it is better to blaze a while than to keep only smoking and smouldering all through.

-It is this courage of conviction that finches not to act up to the dictates of one's conscience nor hesitates to brave its consequences that carries within it the seeds of manly progress.
+It is this courage of conviction that flinches not to act up to the dictates of one's conscience nor hesitates to brave its consequences, that carries within it the seeds of manly progress.

-To stay out the term of transportation for life is regarded as a veritable rebirth amongst our people.
-The fact that your extraordinary staying power and fortitude should have enabled you only to survive the horrors of this fearful terms of imprisonment, but should still inspired you to take up your public mission immediately you came out, is indeed marvellous.
-All Maharashtra takes pride at this sight.
+To stay out the term of a transportation for life is regarded as a veritable rebirth amongst our people.
+The fact that your extraordinary staying power and fortitude should have enabled you only to survive the horrors of this fearful term of imprisonment, but should still inspire you to take up your public mission immediately you came out, is indeed marvellous.
+All Maharashtra is really filled with wondering delight and loving pride at its sight.

-We have organized this public function to present you with this humble token to express, however inadequately, these our feeling of esteem and gratefulness and marvelling love that we all cherish towards you.
-We earnest hope that you will oblige us all by accepting it in the spirit it is offered.
+We have organised this public function to present you with this humble token to express, however inadequately, these our feelings of esteem and gratefulness and marvelling love that we all cherish towards you.
+We earnestly hope that you will oblige us all by accepting it in the spirit it is offered.

 Though released from prison, you are still pent up within the thorny hedge of internment.
 Still that too will soon be removed and you will once more be free to carry your work unrestricted.
-In this hope Maharashtra offers you this humbles present of a purse and devotedly prays that God may grant you sound health and long and useful life."
+In this hope Maharashtra offers you this humbls present of a purse and devotedly prays that God may grant you sound health and a long and useful life."